-If you live in the South West of the United States, and you have decided that an El Paso arm lift is the procedure you want, then board certified, award winning Doctors Frank Agullo and Humberto Palladino of Southwest Plastic Surgery, are the people who can make it happen.
-When it comes to plastic surgery, they both possess expertise in El Paso, Texas, and you will be pleased to learn that both were trained at the prestigious and highly competitive Mayo Clinic in Rochester, and are members of the American Society of Plastic Surgery.
+If you live in the South West of the United States, and you have decided that an El Paso arm lift is the procedure you want, then board certified, award winning Dr. Frank Agullo of Southwest Plastic Surgery, is the person who can make it happen.
+When it comes to plastic surgery, he possesses expertise in El Paso, Texas, and you will be pleased to learn that he was trained at the prestigious and highly competitive Mayo Clinic in Rochester, and is a member of the American Society of Plastic Surgery.

-According to the doctors, typical candidates for an arm lift usually fall into one or more of the following categories:
+According to the doctor, typical candidates for an arm lift usually fall into one or more of the following categories: